 National Wills Week is an initiative aimed at raising awareness about the importance of having a valid will.
 This campaign encourages individuals to take control of their legacies and make informed decisions regarding their estates.
 By doing so, you avoid leaving it to the state to dictate how your assets will be distributed after your passing.

-A will is a crucial document that outlines how your assets—such as property, savings, and personal belongings—will be allocated.
-Without a will, your estate may be subject to intestacy laws, which might not reflect your wishes.
-Here are some key reasons why having a will is essential:
+A Will is a crucial document that outlines how your assets—such as property, savings, and personal belongings will be allocated - and all these items are collectively classified as an estate.
+Without a Will, your estate may be subject to intestacy laws, which might not reflect your wishes.
+Here are some key reasons why having a Will is essential:

-A will allows you to specify who will inherit your assets, ensuring your estate is divided according to your preferences rather than default state laws.
-If you have specific family heirlooms or sentimental items, a will lets you designate those to particular individuals.
+A Will allows you to specify who will inherit your assets, ensuring your estate is divided according to your preferences rather than be decided by government.
+If you have specific family heirlooms or sentimental items, a Will lets you designate those to particular individuals.

-If you have children, a will enables you to appoint guardians for them.
+If you have children under the age of 18, a Will enables you to appoint guardians for them.
 This ensures that your children will be cared for by individuals who share your values.
 Without such provisions, disputes may arise among relatives, potentially leading to prolonged court battles.

-A well-structured will can help minimise estate taxes, allowing you to preserve more wealth for your beneficiaries.
-You might consider creating trusts to manage how your assets are distributed, ensuring they are protected from high taxes and creditors.
+A well structured Will can help minimise inheritance tax, allowing you to preserve more wealth for your beneficiaries.
+You might also consider creating trusts to manage how your assets are distributed, ensuring they are protected from high taxes and creditors.

-In the UK, you must be at least 18 years old and of sound mind when drafting your will.
+In the UK, you must be at least 18 years old and of sound mind when ceating your Will.
 If there are concerns about your mental capacity, it’s advisable to have a medical professional confirm your soundness of mind.

 While the need for proper estate planning is universal, the concept of making will-writing accessible is particularly relevant in the UK.

 Free Wills Month occurs twice a year, specifically in March and October.
-It allows individuals aged 55 and over to have their wills written or updated for free through participating solicitors.
-Free Wills Month covers the drafting of simple wills for individuals aged 55 or over.
-This initiative makes it easier for those who might find it difficult to afford will writing services.
+Although the schme is flawed (it is restricted) it allows individuals aged 55 and over to have their Wills written or updated for free through participating solicitors.
+Free Wills Month covers the drafting of simple Wills for individuals which makes it easier for those who might find it difficult to afford Will writing services.

-Free Wills Month works by offering individuals aged 55 and over the opportunity to create simple wills at no charge, with the program supported by participating charities.
-The process involves registering for the service, selecting a local will writing partner, and understanding that more complex wills may incur additional fees.
+Free Wills Month works by offering individuals aged 55 and over the opportunity to create simple Wills at no charge, with the program supported by participating charities.
+The process involves registering for the service, selecting a local Will writing partner, and understanding that more complex Wills incur additional fees.

 Various online platforms provide free will templates and guidance, allowing individuals to draft their own wills conveniently from home.
 Online will services offer accessible and professional legal advice for will creation.
-These services simplify the will-writing process and ensure compliance with legal standards.
+These services simplify the Will writing process and ensure compliance with legal standards.
+The best known UK company to do this are called FreeWills.

 Utilising a free wills scheme offers several advantages: